tablecheck/mongoid_relations_dirty_tracking/README.md

 doc.changes_with_relations  # => {}
 ```

-## Global Disable
+### Global Disable

 Relations dirty tracking can be resource intensive.
-You may disable it for a block:
+You may disable it for a block scope.
+This is thread-safe
+and will use the [RequestStore gem](https://github.com/steveklabnik/request_store)
+if it is included in your project.

 ```ruby
 Mongoid::RelationsDirtyTracking.disable do